 Shanna works with Queensland public housing tenants.
 Tenancy law is found in the Residential Tenancies and Rooming Accommodation Act 2008.
 The processes that Shanna follows to manage tenancies comes from this law, which allows her to make decisions.

 How does Shanna make a fair decision?

-Shanna’s decision to evict the tenants could restrict their right to privacy and reputation.
+Shanna’s decision to evict the tenants could limit their right to privacy and reputation.
 This right protects people from interference with their family and home.
-The purpose of restricting the tenants’ right in this situation might be to protect the safety and security of people living nearby, prevent damage to public housing property, protect the peace in the neighbourhood, and protect the rights of people living nearby.
+The purpose of limiting the tenants’ right in this situation might be to protect the safety and security of people living nearby, prevent damage to public housing property, protect the peace in the neighbourhood, and protect the rights of people living nearby.

 - issuing another warning

 - offering the tenant some support services to help them address the behaviour